-The term of office of the auditors shall be the financial year during which they are appointed.
-The duties of the auditors shall end at the conclusion of the first Annual General Meeting following the expiry of their terms of office.
+The term of office of the auditor is the financial year during which the auditor is appointed.
+The duties of the auditor end at the conclusion of the first Annual General Meeting following the expiry of its term of office.

 Summons to General Meeting

 The notice of a General Meeting shall be delivered to shareholders by publishing a notice on the website of the company no earlier than three months and no later than three weeks prior to the date of the Meeting, provided that the date of the publication must be at least nine days prior the record date of the Meeting.
 Within the same time limitations the company must publish a notice containing information of the date and place of the Meeting and the address of the company's website in at least one newspaper published regularly in Finland as determined by the Board of Directors.

 In order to attend the General Meeting, a shareholder shall note the company of his/her intention to do so not later than the date specified in the summons, which date may not be earlier than ten (10) days before the General Meeting.

 Annual General Meeting of Shareholders

 The General Meeting of Shareholders can be held in Helsinki, Espoo or Vantaa, Finland.

 The Annual General Meeting of Shareholders shall be held each year before the end of June and at the meeting the following shall be:

 1. financial statements and the report on operations;

 2. the Auditor’s report;